 - Seafood.
 They’d be great alongside salmon or Cajun shrimp.

 - Mac and cheese.
-For a vegetarian meal, make them with pesto mac and cheese or gouda mac and cheese.
+For a vegetarian meal, make them with homemade mac and cheese or gouda mac and cheese.

 - Cornbread.
 The perfect pairing!
-Try our homemade cornbread or vegan cornbread.
+Try our homemade cornbread, cornbread muffins, or vegan cornbread.

 This Instant Pot black eyed peas recipe is…